guido57/LoRa_APRS_Tracker_portal/readme.md

 <table>
   <tr>
     <td width="300px">
-      This is a LoRa APRS Tracker working on the 432 MHz band It features an Access Point for real time configuration <br/><br/>
+      This is a LoRa APRS Tracker working on the 432 MHz band.<br/>
+      It features an Access Point for real time configuration.<br/>
       Its main use is to send a periodic beacon containing:
       <ul>
         <li>Callsign</li>